-- All applicants with a GPA below 3.00 are required to take a formal writing assessment exam through the St. Thomas University Academic Enhancement Center.
-Applicants who are unable to take the formal writing assessment exam and who have an undergraduate GPA below 3.0 should submit a GMAT or GRE score. - 2.
-International students and domestic students whose language of instruction is other than English are required to take the TOEFL.
+- Two letters of recommendation, one of which must be submitted by the applicant's supervisor or academic advisor.
+None can be from a relative. - b.
+A GMAT or GRE score. - International students and domestic students whose language of instruction is other than English are required to take the TOEFL.
 Students taking the TOEFL with the TWE subtest are not required to take the English writing assessment prior to course registration.
-A TOEFL score of 550 or higher on the paper-based, 213 or higher on the computer-based test, or 79 or higher on the Internet-based test is required for admission consideration.
+A TOEFL score of 550 or higher on the paperbased, 213 or higher on the computer-based test, or 79 or higher on the Internet-based test is required for admission consideration.
 Students with a TOEFL score lower than the required minimum of 550, 213, or 79 must register in the University's English Language Development Program.